nickShengY/airbnb_nyc/README.md

-# Interactive Data Analysis Dashboard for Airbnb in NYC
+# Interactive Data Analysis Dashboard for Airbnb in NYC in 2023

 An interactive dashboard for visualizing Airbnb's pricing and popularity trends across various neighborhoods in New York City.
 Built with Tableau.